Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Extension to General CQs

-\begin{lemma}[Free-connex CQ to Full CQ] Given a free-connex CQ $Q$ of fixed size and a database $D$ of size $\O(n)$, we can construct a full CQ $Q'$ of size $\O(1)$ and a database $D'$ of size $\O(n)$ such that ranked enumeration in selective dioid order under \minweight semantics for $Q$ produces the same answers as ranked enumeration in selective dioid order for $Q'$. \end{lemma} \begin{proof} Let $\vec y$ be the free variables of $Q$.
-In a join tree of $Q$, let $\var(u)$ be the set of variables of the corresponding atom of a node $u$.
+\begin{lemma}[Free-connex CQ to Full CQ] Given a free-connex CQ $Q$ of size $\O(1)$ and a database $D$ of size $\O(n)$, we can construct a full CQ $Q'$ of size $\O(1)$ and a database $D'$ of size $\O(n)$ such that ranked enumeration with an \smonotone ranking function under \minweight semantics for $Q$ produces the same answers as ranked enumeration for $Q'$. \end{lemma} \begin{proof} Let $\vec y$ be the free variables of $Q$.
+In a join tree of $Q$, let $\varset(u)$ be the set of variables of the corresponding atom of a node $u$.
 Since the query is free-connex, we can compute a join tree with a connected subset of nodes $U$ that satisfy $\bigcup_{u \in U} \varset(u) = \vec y$ in $\O(|Q|)$ time using known techniques \cite{Berkholz20tutorial,brault13thesis}.
 To achieve this, additional atoms might be introduced; set the input weights of all tuples materialized from those atoms to $0$.
-Also set the root of the tree to be some node $u \in U$.
+Also set the root of the tree to be any node $u \in U$.